vk-cs/docs-public/docs/en/main/base/k8s/concepts/addons-and-settings/addons/addons.md

 [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/) based on [NGINX](https://docs.nginx.com/nginx-ingress-controller/intro/overview/) works as a reverse proxy and allows to organize single entry point for services in cluster which work via HTTP or HTTPS.

-If you have a controller, it is sufficient to create [Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) to make such services available from outside the Kubernetes cluster.
+If you have a controller, it is sufficient to create [Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) to make such services available from outside the Cloud Containers cluster.

 The pre-installed Ingress controller integrates tightly with the VK Cloud platform.
 For more information, see [Network in cluster](../../network/).